nathanielgreen/bulletjournal_old/README.md

 # Bullet Journal

-This is a mobile/web app based on the analog organization system [Bullet Journal](http://bulletjournal.com/).
+This is a mobile app based on the analog organization system [Bullet Journal](http://bulletjournal.com/).
 The app aims to take the systems combination of calender, to-do list and notebook, and emulate it's ease of use and handy method of 'Rapid Logging' in to a digital format, that doesn't adversely